developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/enrollaedo/index.md

 -----

 ### 2. Create Provisioning Barcodes
-This section involves importing two StageNow settings profiles, modifying network and other settings for the target environment, and exporting them for deployment using the EMM system.
+This section involves importing two StageNow settings profiles: `EMM_PERE-DO` does this and that, and `EMM_Device_Owner_Enrollment` does the other thing.
+These profiles are provided in generic form, and must be modified for network settings of the target environment, vendor-specific agent files and other config settings.
+The profiles are then exported for deployment using the EMM system.

-> **Click on any image to enlarge**.
+> **Click on images to enlarge**.

-**Import and edit the** `EMM_PERE-DO` **StageNow profile**:
+#### Import and edit the `EMM_PERE-DO` StageNow profile

 1. Launch StageNow and log in as Administrator.
 2. **Click "All Profiles"** from the StageNow "Home" area: